ervitis/ervitis/README.md

 ### Hi there 👋

-Software Engineer & Software Architect & DevOps.
+Software Engineer & Software Architect & DevOps :heart:

 Currently, working at X by Orange.
 The cloud telco for small businesses.

 Love cooking, crossfit and craft beer.
 My first computer was an AMSTRAD:

 ![AMSTRAD](https://i.blogs.es/62f65c/amstradpcw1/450_1000.jpg)

 Then I had an IBM Pentium 486DX2 with 20Mb of RAM!!